yunze-jia/store-framework/README.md

     }
     ```

 3. Add a `Customer cluster` field in the Client data entity in the Masterdata, this will help us to group the customers.
+You can follow this guide to create a    field in Client data entity: [Creating a field in Master Data](https://help.vtex.com/tutorial/how-can-i-create-field-in-master-data).

   ![Getting Started](ss1.png)